joebew42/elixir_cqrs_es_example/README.md

 - Elixir: Is it possible to configure the application through environment variables?
 - Maybe the responsabilities to `create` and `find` an `Account` should be delegated to the `AccountRepository`, and we may think to rename it as `Accounts`?
 - [?]
 Implement an `EventStoreAccountRepository`

+## FINAL NOTES

+- At the moment `Account.confirm_transfer_operation` is deliberately simplified.
+It does not take care of the `payer` and `operation_id`.
+So, there is no check if the operation is already confirmed, or not.

 ## Extras